Mahaselvan/SJCE-NAV-WEB/README.md

 **SJCE-NAV-WEB** is a lightweight front-end web application built using core web technologies.

-It provides campus wayfinding support by allowing users to:
+It provides campus navigation support by allowing users to:

 ✔ Select a department or facility
 ✔ Generate Google Maps directions